dionarodrigues/diogorodrigues.dev/blog/2020-09-08-automating-the-github-workflow-for-any-project.en.md

 There are so many advantages of using this tool and below you’ll see some of the most important of them:

 - **We can create an automated kanban**.
-So, when you create a Pull Request, it will automatically move a referenced issue from In progress to To-do column, for example.
+So, when you create a Pull Request, it will automatically move a referenced issue from In progress to Done column, for example.
 - **Assign issues to a specific person or people** responsible for solving those problems.
 - **Apply custom labels** to an issue to categorize it by feature, priority or any other context.
 - Last but not least, **GitHub tracks the changes you make to the issue itself**, so everything is transparent and complete for historical references and discussions.